 Value may be Priceless.

 However, the German automobile offers two benefits that may negate the higher overall cost.
-The first is that it may have a higher resale value, and the second is that it has a higher “Vehicle Safety Rating.”
+The first is that it may have a higher resale value, and the second is a higher “Vehicle Safety Rating.”

 Custom solutions can cost you less in the long run, even in material handling.

-There is a tremendous array of standard products for transporting materials in manufacturing and distribution facilities.
-The list includes forklifts, tuggers, trains, overhead cranes, and carts.
+Manufacturing and distribution facilities have a tremendous array of standard material transport products.
+The list includes forklifts, tuggers, trains, overhead cranes, and motorized industrial carts.
 Each has its benefits and drawbacks; some may be modified with standard options or additional equipment, making them an adequate solution for most material transport needs.

 Custom-developed equipment is the only solution for the needs not met by standard materials transport products.
-In some cases, a custom solution can provide functions and benefits that justify paying a higher price compared to standard equipment—especially when the overall cost is lower, or the benefits are of great value.
+Sometimes, a custom solution can provide functions and benefits that justify paying a higher price than standard equipment—especially when the overall cost is lower, or the benefits are of great value.

 The True Cost of Custom Solutions.